Put simply, a deductible is the amount of money that you have to pay before your car insurance kicks in when you make a claim.

 No bachelor degree required.

 Still have questions?
-Give our team in Ottawa a call.
+Give our team of insurance brokers in Ottawa a call.